andrei-zgirvaci/Twitch-Farmer/README.md

 },
 ```

-_If you wan`t to help the project grow, you can create a PR request if some xPaths change in the future._
+_If you wan`t to help the project grow, you can create a PR request if any xPath changes in the future._